-1.3 Board Room layout and Facilities
+1.5 Meeting Room Layout and Facilities

-On entry to the Town House, the Council Chamber is to the immediate left of the entrance.
-The layout of the room is set out with tables and chairs in a square, in boardroom style.
-The six Board members and the Clerk of the Board sit on the far side from the door, with applicants, their solicitors and any objectors sitting facing opposite when their case is called for discussion.
+On entering the Town House, the Council Chamber is immediately to the left of the entrance.
+The room is set out with tables and chairs in a square, in boardroom style.
+The Board members and the Clerk of the Board sit on the far side from the door.
+Applicants, their representatives and any objectors sit facing the Board members when their item of business is called for consideration.
 The Police, the NHS, the Licensing Standards Officer, Licensing Officers and Committee Officer sit on the other sides of the square and provide input as directed by the Convener.

-When waiting for their case to be called, respondents and legal agents sit on the seats around the perimeter of the room.
-Likewise, the general public will also be able to occupy these seats and observe proceedings.
+When waiting for their item to be called, applicants, representatives and objectors sit on the seats around the perimeter of the room.
+Members of the public will also be able to occupy these seats and observe proceedings.

-Press Reporters frequently attended hearings and sit at a reserved table in the corner of the room.
+Local press reporters frequently attended meetings and sit at a reserved table in the corner of the room.

-1.4 Meeting Business
+1.6 Meeting Business